 Voting by proxy

 Even if you plan to attend the meeting, it's a good idea to submit a proxy, in case something comes up and you can't make it.
-Note that it has to be in by 4 pm on the Thursday before the meeting.
+Note that it has to be in to Pacifica by 4:30 pm, or to us by 4:00 pm on the Thursday before the meeting.

-If you are supporting our candidates, we prefer to have you send the proxy to us or to let us know you have sent it to Pacifica Managment.
+If you are supporting our candidate(s), we prefer to have you send the proxy to us or to let us know you've sent it to Pacifica Managment.
 (See our contact information below.)

 We urge you to read the candidate and proxy solicitation statements in your KRCA Annual Meeting packet.
 If you can't decide whom to support, we urge you NOT to just assign your proxy to the Board of Directors as a default option.